AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-email-channel.md

    As mensagens temporariamente não entregues estão sujeitas a uma nova tentativa automática.
 For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!IMPORTANT]
+   >[!NOTE]
    >
-   >Após a atualização para o [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/br/campaign/kb/campaign-enhanced-mta.html), as configurações do **Tentativas** na Campanha são ignoradas.
-As **[!UICONTROL Number of retries]** (quantas tentativas devem ser executadas no dia seguinte ao início do envio) e **[!UICONTROL Retry period]** (atraso mínimo entre as tentativas) são gerenciadas pelo MTA aprimorado, com base no desempenho histórico e atual de um IP em um determinado domínio.
+   >O número máximo de tentativas a serem executadas e o atraso mínimo entre tentativas agora são gerenciados pelo Adobe Campaign Enhanced MTA, com base no desempenho histórico e atual de um IP em um determinado domínio.
+As configurações do **Tentativas** no Campaign serão ignoradas.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->